 Osaka told interviewers, "I'm aware that tennis is watched all over the world, and maybe there is someone that doesn't know Breonna Taylor's story," she said.
 "For me, just spreading awareness.
 I feel like the more people know the story, then the more interesting or interested they'll become in it."

-Over the last three months, none of the Louisville Police officers involved in the shooting have been arrested.
+Over the last six months, none of the Louisville Police officers involved in the shooting have been arrested.
 Det.
-Brett Hankison was fired yesterday, June 23.
+Brett Hankison was fired on June 23.
 The other two officers — Jonathan Mattingly and Myles Cosgrove — are on administrative leave, CNN reports.

-The Breonna Taylor law, which bans no-knock warrants, was passed in Louisville earlier this month and marks another step in the right direction (it was passed in response to the officers using a battering ram to enter Taylor’s apartment while she and her boyfriend slept), however, there’s still a long way to go.
+Marking a small step in the right direction, the Breonna Taylor law, which bans no-knock warrants, was passed in Louisville earlier this month (it was passed in response to the officers using a battering ram to enter Taylor's apartment while she and her boyfriend slept), however, there's still a long way to go.